 - For every $1 spent on vision coverage, employers can expect as much as a $7 return in productivity.

 They say that the eyes are a window to overall health and well-being.
-Comprehensive eye exams not only identify vision problems, but eye doctors can also detect serious health conditions such as diabetes, high blood pressure, high cholesterol and a few types of cancer before symptoms may even appear.
+Vision care exams not only identify vision problems, but eye doctors can also detect serious health conditions such as diabetes, high blood pressure, high cholesterol and a few types of cancer before symptoms may even appear.
 Discovering any of these health problems at a time when it may be easier to treat and cure could reduce the overall medical costs for care.

 Need more proof that vision benefits pay off in the end?
 Check out this ROI calculator to see how offering a vision plan could be to your company’s benefit.